CEITECmagnonics/SpinWaveToolkit/README.md

 ## Dependencies
-The SpinWaveToolkit module is compatible with Python >3.7, and uses the following modules:
+The SpinWaveToolkit package is compatible with Python >3.7, and uses the following modules:
 - [numpy] >1.20 (>2.0 is also ok, bugs be reported in [Issues])
 - [scipy] >1.8